 The associated challenges are numerous and concern all our clients: whether they are involved in the programming, design, construction or operation and maintenance of transport networks.
-But let’s not be fatalistic, there are plenty of opportunities to adopt best practices in this area and find the right balance to:
+But let’s not be fatalistic, there are plenty of opportunities to adopt best practices in this area and find the right balance.

 TO UNDERSTAND YOUR ASSETS, YOU MUST KNOW THEM

 Do you know your assets?
 Asking our clients this question could raise a smile.
 The answer will not be the same depending on who you are talking to.
-While all this data indeed describes the same network from different perspectives, they do not all have the same value depending on the players and their usefulness.
-However, it is essential to have an alignment of all parties within the same organisation around a common objective.
+While all this data indeed describes the same network from different perspectives, it does not have the same value depending on the players and their usefulness.
+However, it is essential to have an alignment of all parties within the same organization around a common objective.

 In the case of asset management, two pieces of information prove valuable to our clients when making investment and maintenance decisions: what is the condition of the network (or fleet)?
 Does this condition allow us to achieve performance objectives aligned with the company’s strategy and to manage cost and risk?
 While these questions may seem more precise, the answers are not!

 Taking a snapshot of the assets as they are enables a description of them to be provided, which is at once:

 - Quantitative, with a register of assets, their age and their financial (and particularly accounting) values;

 - Qualitative, with an assessment of their condition (residual life) and performance to complete the quantitative information (a 10-year-old road, for example, may be in worse condition than a road laid 50 years ago).

 This improved knowledge of the assets is a key issue for ‘taking the temperature’ of its network, informing decision-making and observing the effects of its implementation.
 Depending on the project, the framing and granularity of the snapshot taken by SYSTRA is adjusted according to the needs of clients.